UltraSalem/mightykingdoms/mightykingdoms_full.md

 ####Naval battles
 If there are ships from opposing kingdoms on the tile, you may choose to have a naval battle.
 Each player rolls 1 die for each ship they control.
 Each ship with a paired army adds +1 to the roll.
 All dice get -1 if the battle is on a river tile.
 For every 4+ you roll, remove one ship or ship/army pair from your opponent.
 Yes, the brutality of naval combat could have you losing whole armies at a time if they are onboard ships that sink!
 The player losing the ship decides which ones are lost if they have several to choose from.
 Repeat this roll-off until one player declares themselves the loser after resolving all rolled dice (the other player wins), or there are no ships left from the battling players.
 There are no draws at sea.

-####Pitched battles
-If there are armies from opposing kingdoms on the tile, you will have a pitched battle.
-When a pitched battle occurs, all armies in the tile from one kingdom fight all the armies in the tile from the other kingdom in a game of Kings of War.

 ####Slaughter
 If all enemies only have armies or ships tokens laying on their side, remove one of those armies or ships instead of playing a game of Kings of War; the battle is a slaughter of disordered troops instead.